paalbra/zabbix-simple/README.md

 There are three enabled users:

 * Admin: "Zabbix Super Admin".
-Password is the one set above
+Password is the one set with post-init.py
 * User: "Zabbix Admin".
-Password is the one set above
+Password is the one set with post-init.py
 * Guest: "Zabbix User".
 The normal guest user without password